YordanovMartin/Robot-with-servo-motor/README.md

     There are 2 fundamental methods of robot movement that are used in all other methods.
     They are a step forward and a step back.
 However, when we want the robot to turn in a certain direction, one motor must be set to drive forward and the other back, depending on the direction in which we want the robot to move.

+To see the video of the robot you have to download it!